 Each term, one participant from each HECUA program takes on the role of student blogger, sending regular dispatches from the field.
-Darby Ottoson (she/they) is HECUA’s student blogger for Making Media, Making Change this spring.
-They are student at University of Minnesota- Twin Cities, majoring in Strategic Communication, minoring in Environmental Sciences, Policy, Management, and Interdisciplinary Design.
-Read on for their next post!
+Darby Ottoson (she/her) is HECUA’s student blogger for Making Media, Making Change this spring.
+She is student at University of Minnesota- Twin Cities, majoring in Strategic Communication, minoring in Environmental Sciences, Policy, Management, and Interdisciplinary Design.
+Read on for her next post!

 (Note: Images were taken prior to Minnesota’s shelter-in-place executive order.)